C0atRack/GE-Collab/documentation/Doc-Linux Setup.md

 If running this command results in a messages stating `Command docker not found`, follow the instructions below.
 Otherwise, you can skip to [Allow Docker Access from a non-root User](#allow-docker-access-from-a-non-root-user).

-Navigate to the [Install Docker Engine](https://docs.docker.com/engine/install/) page.
-You do not want to use the linke that says `Docker Desktop for XXX`, instead click on your Linux distribution.
+Navigate to the [Install Docker Engine](https://docs.docker.com/engine/install/#supported-platforms) page.
+You do not want to use the link that says `Docker Desktop for XXX`, instead click on your Linux distribution in the [Supported platforms](https://docs.docker.com/engine/install/#supported-platforms) table.
 Then, follow the listed instructions to install Docker.
+Follow whichever option **does not** install Docker desktop.

 ### Allow Docker Access from a non-root User